kdebala/tic-tac-toe/readme.md

 ### The challenge

-This is simple tic tac toe game - to win the user must have three cells horizontally, vertically or diagonally filled with the same symbol.
+To win the game user must have three cells horizontally, vertically or diagonally filled with the same symbol.

 Remis is when all 9 cells are not empty and there is no three cells horizontally, vertically or diagonally filled with the same symbol.